Green Party Fails to Elect Non Binary Leader

 “… championing trans rights.
 That is standing firmly on the right side of history, and acting as a signpost towards a more inclusive future, a greener future, a future that includes the voices and solutions that are created within communities who are marginalised and oppressed”.

-Given this Guido can’t understand why the UK’s wokest political party missed out on the chance to elect this country’s first non-binary political leader…
+Given this, Guido can’t understand why the UK’s wokest political party missed out on the chance to elect this country’s first non-binary political leader…